Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 ## 2. Mathematical Foundation

-For each sampled observation, ReliefF compares the feature values of:

-- Nearest neighbors with similar target values (**Nearest Hits**)
-- Nearest neighbors with different target values (**Nearest Misses**)

-The feature weight is updated as:
+ReliefF evaluates feature importance by comparing each sample with its nearest neighbors having similar and different target values.

 $$
 W[A] = W[A]